A Mighty Girl's favorite back-to-school books for young children!

 Expectations get tougher when you move into first grade, which can cause conflicts between students and teachers.
 Zoe's wild hair, which can pet the cat and play on the computer, was acceptable for kindergarten — but her new first grade teacher, Ms. Trisk, declares, "No wild hair in my class!"
 Zoe's hair gets subdued — along with her spirits.
 However, when Zoe's sentient hair breaks free just in time to help with a lesson, Ms. Trisk has to admit that there's a place for Zoe's hair in her class after all.
 In addition to providing a look at the transition between kindergarten and grade one, this book provides a funny reminder that teachers learn from their students too.

 Sometimes, school provides unexpected opportunities for adventure — like a mystery to solve!
 Smashie McPerter's class is not only facing the worst substitute in the world, Mr. Carper, but also dealing with the unexpected disappearance of the class hamster.
 As the students of Room 11 start peering suspiciously at one another, Smashie and her friend Dontel have to start puzzling out motivations, establishing alibis, and looking beyond immediate suspects if they want to solve this mystery!
-Fans of this book can pre-order the sequel, Smashie McPerter and the Mystery of the Missing Goop, which releases this fall.
+Fans of this book can check out the sequel, Smashie McPerter and the Mystery of the Missing Goop.

 When kids move into a new school, they have to find their place in a group that's already established.
 Watertower Elementary School isn't sure what to make of newly-arrived second grader Gooney Bird Greene: her wild outfits — never the same twice — make her stand out wherever she goes.
 But once she starts telling her "absolutely true" stories, her peers are fascinated.
 Most importantly, though, Gooney Bird's new perspective allows all of her classmates to see new potential in themselves.